stuartellis/stuartellis-site-hugo/content/articles/nodejs-toolbox.md

 [Jest](https://facebook.github.io/jest/) provides a comprehensive set of tools for testing.
 Use [AVA](https://www.npmjs.com/package/ava) if you would like a more lightweight test runner.

 > Avoid [Mocha](https://mochajs.org/) for new projects.
-This was a standard tool, but it now been superseded.
+This was a standard tool, but it has now been superseded.

 - [Faker.js](https://github.com/Marak/faker.js) - Generates fake data
 - [Nock](https://www.npmjs.com/package/nock) - Server mocking and expectations library